solita/solita.github.com/_posts/2018-06-12-making-cloudformation-awesome.md

 Using shared ALB like this requires some additional tweaks, i.e sharing routing priority numbers between services, but that is an implementation detail.
 Rule of the thumb is that you should have just the right amount of stacks and dependency graph must be unidirectional.
 So kids!
 Remember not to use `!Import` in the infra stack! 😘

 It's super important to understand in which stack you should add your new resource in a multi-stack scenario, because you can really easily make circular dependencies between stacks.
-Think for instance if you have separate stacks for [CloudFront](https://aws.amazon.com/cloudfront/) and [S3 buckets](https://aws.amazon.com/s3/).
+Think for instance if you have created separate stacks for [CloudFront](https://aws.amazon.com/cloudfront/) and [S3 buckets](https://aws.amazon.com/s3/).
 Your CloudFront stack needs to know S3 bucket domains and your S3 bucket policy is S3 stack needs to know CloudFront [Origin Access Identity](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html).
 There you have a circular dependency and you probably spend loadsa time debugging and possibly even suffer some downtime when stuff hits the fan.

 But the good news is that when you just bake both CloudFront and S3 stuff into the same stack - it just works.